resistancelion/phpcompiler/README.md

 # phpcompiler
-compile PHP from source code
+This app provides you with tools to automatically build php from source code